-So you probably have some time to volunteer with your brood and really; your kids can only watch so many episodes of SpongeBob Square Pants right?!
+So you probably have some time to volunteer with your kids and to be honest- your brood can only watch so many episodes of SpongeBob Square Pants right?!
 True my son can and has literally watched one episode about ten times in a row but I digress.
 The bottom line is that you need to find activities to occupy your children’s time so….what’s a well-intentioned parent to do?

 Keep reading for some SWOONWORTHY volunteer ideas and activities that you can do to make a difference and help your child (if she’s anything like mine) understand that the world doesn’t only revolve around her (I’m guilty of over-indulging her!) and that there are many people who need her help.
 These are some truly fabulous ways that you and your kids can volunteer your time to worthy causes that your kids won’t yawn at- but will actually really enjoy taking part in.